MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-extended-offline-access.md

 ## Online setup of the device for users

 To enable extended offline access for users in your organization:
-- IT Admin / Helpdesk installs Microsoft 365 Apps and enables extended offline access by deploying the [group policy](https://docs.microsoft.com/en-us/deployoffice/overview-extended-offline-access#enable-extended-offline-access-with-group-policy) or the [registry](https://docs.microsoft.com/en-us/deployoffice/overview-extended-offline-access#enable-extended-offline-access-with-the-registry)
+- Admin installs Microsoft 365 Apps and enables extended offline access by deploying the [group policy](enable-extended-offline-access-with-group-policy) or the [registry](enable-extended-offline-access-with-the-registry).
-- Once deployed, user signs into Windows using Azure AD account
+- Once deployed, the user signs into Windows using an Azure AD account.
-- User launches an Office app like Word or Excel
+- User launches an Office app like Word or Excel.
-- User confirms Office license is valid for 180 days
+- User confirms Office license is valid for 180 days.

 ## User experience for extended offline access